 Run-walk intervals are a staple in beginner running plans, and for good reason.
 Novice runners need to build both endurance and musculoskeletal strength for running.
-Run-walk intervals provide the appropriate amount of loading to develop both without inappropriate overload.
+The use of walk intervals provides the appropriate amount of loading to develop fitness without inappropriate overload.

-Run-walk intervals are less intimidating for many new runners.
+Adding walk intervals makes running less intimidating for novice runners.
 Running for 20-minutes can sound downright impossible when you are first starting out; running for 1-minute at a time is manageable.

 True beginners will want to start with shorter run intervals and longer walk intervals, such as 1 minute run, 2 minute walk.
 The goal is to allow your body to adapt to the musculoskeletal stress of running, so it is always better to be more conservative.